superfly/docs/reference/redis.html.md

 ## Configuration Options

-By default the Redis image will set a `maxmemory` of 90% of the VM's available memory and use the `allkeys-lru` eviction policy, which is a good choice for most use cases, such a caching.
+By default the Redis image will set a `maxmemory` of 90% of the VM's available memory and use the `allkeys-lru` eviction policy, which is a good choice for most use cases, such as caching.
 You can change these settings by [assigning environment variables in `fly.toml`](/docs/reference/configuration/#the-env-variables-section) or by setting [secrets](/docs/reference/secrets/).

 For example, to configure Redis *not to evict any keys* you can use: